Pain in the neck can be anywhere from inconvenient to completely debilitating, and include a wide range of symptoms.

 Structures of the Neck and Spine

 There are three sections of the spine: cervical (neck), thoracic (torso), and lumbar(lower back).
 The cervical spine is the section that exists in the neck.
 This section of the spine is responsible for supporting the head, lower spine, and shoulder area.
-It is also used to protect the spinal cord, which contains many of the nerve endings that send signals from the brain to the rest of the body.
+The spine also protects spinal cord, which contains many of the nerve endings that send signals from the brain to the rest of the body.
 These nerve endings are a very important part of the entire body’s ability to perform most activities.

 Despite the protection that the spine offers, nerve endings can still be susceptible to damage or injury.
 When nerves are damaged, signals can no longer be sent in the same way, causing a myriad of symptoms.
-Nerve damage can have many causes as well, partially due to the fact that there are many tiny moving parts that could contribute to many different forms of damage.
-Some of these small parts include muscle, tendons, cartilage, vertebrae, nerves, and spinal discs.
+Nerve damage can have many causes as well, due to the fact that there are many moving structures that could contribute to different forms of damage.
+These structures include muscle, tendons, cartilage, vertebrae, nerves, and spinal discs.
 Each has a list of things that can go wrong, depending on an individual’s activity level, history of injury, or degenerative illness.

 What May Cause Neck Pain?

 The many small parts of the neck leave it susceptible to several different injuries.
-These causes are the most common, but it is important to get tested to ensure that the cause of neck pain is diagnosed correctly.
-Some of the most common causes of neck pain are:
+The causes listed below are the most common, but it is important to get examined to ensure that the cause of neck pain is diagnosed correctly.
+Common causes of neck pain are:

-- Arthritis: it is characterized by the gradual degeneration of soft tissue in the body.
-Osteoarthritis in the cervical spine typically affects the articular cartilage between the bone of the vertebrae, causing them to rub against one another and cause damage.
+- Arthritis: arthritis is characterized by the gradual degeneration of the structures in the body.
+Osteoarthritis in the cervical spine typically affects the articular cartilage between the bones of the vertebrae, causing them to rub against one another and cause damage.
 This damage can not only cause pain, but it can also change the structure of the joint to the point where it is pinching or causing damage to nearby nerves.

 - Poor Posture: a lifetime of holding the neck in a poor position can lead to neck problems and pain later in life.

 The aspect of neck pain that can lead to nausea involves the condition called cervical vertigo.
 Cervical vertigo is caused by a nerve or blood vessel being pinched in the neck.
-This can lead to nerve signals not being sent where they need to go and disrupted oxygen flow if it is a pinched blood vessel.
+This can lead to nerve signals not being sent where they need to go, and disrupted oxygen flow in the case of a pinched blood vessel.
 This condition can also impact the inner ear, causing the sensation of dizziness or nausea.
 Cervical vertigo and neck problems, in general, have a long list of potential symptoms.

 Signs and Symptoms of Neck Pain

 The predominant symptom of an underlying issue in the neck is pain.
-This can be a pain that begins as dull and increases in intensity over time, or this can be a pain that comes on suddenly or only during certain activities.
+This can be a pain that begins as dull and increases in intensity over time, or can be a pain that comes on suddenly or only during certain activities.
 The degree of pain that an individual feels can vary greatly.
-It is generally recommended to see a doctor once it seems to be impacting daily life.
+It is recommended to see a doctor after injury, or when the pain impacts daily living activities.
 This could look like disrupted sleep, inability to perform simple tasks, or difficulty exercising.
-There are other symptoms that may be associated with neck pain:
+Symptoms that may be associated with neck pain are:

 - Tingling sensation in the neck, shoulders, or back

-Nausea that is associated with neck pain is often a result of other symptoms such as dizziness or loss of balance.
+Nausea that is associated with neck pain is often a related to other symptoms such as dizziness or loss of balance.
 It is important to describe the symptoms with as much detail as possible when consulting with a doctor.

 Diagnosing Neck Pain

 The first step in diagnosing neck pain involves a consultation with a doctor.
-One of the best ways to ensure an accurate diagnosis is to be honest about all the symptoms experienced.
-Some symptoms that may not be related could be important information for doctors that leads to a diagnosis.
-Doctors during a consultation may perform small tests meant to help pinpoint the location of the source.
+One of the best ways to ensure an accurate diagnosis is to be honest about all the symptoms experienced and when.
+Some symptoms that may seem unrelated could be important information for doctors and lead to a correct diagnosis.
+Doctors may perform tests during your consultation in order to help pinpoint the source of the pain.
 These tests may involve turning the head, moving the eyes, and searching for sensitivities by touching the neck.
 Initial testing may indicate certain conditions, but doctors often use the help of certain technology in order to diagnose a condition:

-- MRI: Magnetic Resonance Imaging allows doctors to see a picture of the soft tissues in the neck, which could indicate a pinched or damaged nerve and blood vessel.
+- MRI: Magnetic Resonance Imaging allows doctors to see a picture of the soft tissues in the neck, which could reveal a pinched or damaged nerve and blood vessel.

-- CT Scan: this form of imaging creates a 3D image that lets doctors see if there is an issue within a specific cross-section of the neck.
+- CT Scan: this form of imaging lets doctors see if there is an issue within a specific cross-section of the neck.

 - EMG: electromyography tests the speed at which nerve signals are conducted throughout the body.
-This may indicate nerve damage, as a damaged nerve sends signals more slowly than a healthy one.
+This may reveal nerve damage, as a damaged nerve sends signals more slowly than a healthy one.